IanCode/Frequency-Counting/README.md

 Ian White
 10/6/17

-# Word Counting with Hash Table
+# Word Counting with a Hash Table

 This program counts the words inside of a text file using a hash table.